eddiemcnally/kestrel/README.md

 	* ./test_kestrel
 * In terms of performance, does about 13x10^6 moves/sec during the perft testing.
 Spec of host:
 	- Intel® Core™ i5-3337U CPU @ 1.80GHz × 4
-	- Debian GNU/Linux stretch/sid 64-bit
+	- Debian GNU/Linux 8 (jessie) 64-bit

 Feature set:
-* Bitboards (nd use of occupancy mask lookups)
+* Bitboards (and use of occupancy mask lookups)
 * Iterative Deepening
 * Alpha-beta with Principle Variation
 * Quiessence Search